josiahls/fast-reinforcement-learning/README.md

 DQN Agent basic learning / optimization is done.
 It is undoubtedly unstable / buggy.
 Please note the next step.

 One of the biggest issues with basic DQNs is the fact that Q values are often always moving.
-The actual basic DQN should be a fixed targeting DQN, however lets move to some debugging tools so we are more effactive.
+The actual basic DQN should be a fixed targeting DQN, however lets move to some debugging tools so we are more effective.

 Testable code:
 ```python